 Visit the Jacob V. Brower Visitors Center

-It's filled with all kinds of park memorabilia, such as the Douglas Lodge's lady's-slipper china and its guest book, with such comments as a 1924 entry: "For one who sees nothing but cornfields, the pines are a wonderful treat."
+There's the Douglas Lodge's lady's-slipper china and its original guest book, with such comments as a 1924 entry: "For one who sees nothing but cornfields, the pines are a wonderful treat."

 The famous standoff at the dam site is chronicled, with a letter of support to Gibbs from the aging Jacob Brower: "I sincerely hope the reports in the papers concerning your energetic defense of the beauties of Itasca Park are correct . . .
 Someone ought to assert the rights of the state against such threatened destruction as has been attempted."